weaveworks/weave-gitops-enterprise/docs/architecture/README.md

    or  [watch this](https://www.youtube.com/watch?v=x2-rSnhpw0g).
 2. They are using concepts from Domain Driven Design.
 If it gets difficult to read, please have a look to the following [article](https://medium.com/@ruxijitianu/summary-of-the-domain-driven-design-concepts-9dd1a6f90091).
 3. We are using [mermaid](https://mermaid-js.github.io/mermaid/#/) for diagramming.
-It currently has an early support for [C4](https://mermaid-js.github.io/mermaid/#/c4c) with known limitations like markdown rendering via github.
+It currently has support for [C4](https://mermaid.js.org/syntax/c4c.html) in early stage with limitations on editing experience or features.

-## Glossary

-TBA

-## Weave Gitops Enterprise as System
+## Weave Gitops Enterprise

+This outer layer provides a look to Weave Gitops Enterprise (wge) in three views:

+1. As a System including its wider context and external dependencies.
+2. As Tiers that provides a high level overview of the application tiers.
+3. As Domains to provide an overview of the problem spaces that WGE addresses.

+### System

 It aims to represent Weave Gitops Enterprise as a whole system and how it fits into the world around it.